UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 all the CPUs and all the available GPUs.

 ```
-# request a number of CPUs and GPUs
+# request a number of CPU cores and GPUs
 #$ -pe smp 10
 #$ -l gpu=1